Where can I learn about the job positions for productions?

 Do I need to be a New Mexico resident to list in the NMFO online directory?

 Yes.
 The listings are divided into individual (crew) listings and support services (vendor) listings.
-You can list in a crew category if your primary residence is in New Mexico and you may list in a service category if your company is based in New Mexico and has physical presence.
+You can list in a crew category if your primary residence is in New Mexico and you may list in a service category if your company is based in New Mexico and has a physical presence.

 Are there other online directories of NM Film Crew and Vendors affiliated with the NMFO?